kentcdodds/old-kentcdodds.com/content/blog/how-to-enable-react-concurrent-mode/index.md

 It's the result of years of research and that shows.
 If you'd like to learn more about why it's so cool, definitely watch
 [Dan Abramov's talk at JSIceland](https://www.youtube.com/watch?v=nLF0n9SACd4).
-And people have started playing around with it and seeing some real huge perf wins out of the box.
+And people have started playing around with it and seeing some nice perf wins out of the box.

 All that said, please remember that this _is_ experimental.
 The experimental release channel does not honor semver (so code relying on it could break